scniro/ng-tick/README.md

 ﻿# ngTick
-A more accurate self-healing JS timer with various timimg-type directives built on top
+A more accurate self-healing JS timer with various timing directives built on top

 - [demo/api](http://ng-tick.azurewebsites.net/)